Chunky trout fillets on a mash bed

 7. Finally, spoon over the lemon sauce and serve immediately.

 If you don't have a steamer then equally good results can be obtained by placing the asparagus spears into a microwave safe dish with 1 tsp of water.
-Loosely cover with microwave film and cook on high for 1 minute (to maintain crispness).
-When cooked uncover immediately and drain or they will go soggy.
+Cook on high for 1 minute (to maintain crispness).
+When cooked, drain and serve immediately or they will go soggy.